Spine Care NJ

 Spinal stenosis most commonly affects two regions of the spine.
 Lumbar spinal stenosis develops in the lower back and is the leading cause of leg pain and cramping in older adults during walking and standing.
 Cervical spinal stenosis develops in the neck and can cause symptoms ranging from arm pain and numbness to serious neurological problems affecting coordination, balance, and fine motor function.

 Spinal stenosis is a narrowing of the spaces within the spine that puts pressure on the nerves traveling through it.
-The word stenosis simply means narrowing, and in the spine, that narrowing can occur in the central spinal canal where the spinal cord passes through, in the foramina where individual nerve roots exit the spine, or in both places at the same time.
+The word stenosis simply means narrowing, and in the spine, that narrowing can occur in the central spinal canal where the Spinal Cord Stimulator passes through, in the foramina where individual nerve roots exit the spine, or in both places at the same time.

 It is one of the most common spine conditions in adults over 50, though it can develop at any age.
 It develops gradually in most people, which is why so many patients arrive at Spine Care New Jersey having lived with worsening symptoms for years before realizing that what they were experiencing had a name and, more importantly, effective treatment options.